thrashxr/tumblr-like-bot/README.md

 ## Security

+Please read our [Security Policy](SECURITY.md) for details on our security policies and how to report security vulnerabilities.

+Key points:

 -  Keep your API keys secure
 -  Never share your `.env` file
 -  Keep daily and hourly limits at reasonable levels